 I got several people asking me about Christmas and what should Muslim response be to this event. so here is the reply:

-First part: Bid'ah: Religious Innovation
+Bid'ah: Religious Innovation

 Before any discussion on the origin of holidays such as Christmas, it is important to define a term called bid'ah.

 A bid'ah is any invention, creation or addition of any religious matter, which was not found in the original teachings.